bw0rth/pync/docs/source/common/http.rst

 *******************************************
-shell-script based HTTP clients and servers
+python-script based HTTP clients and servers
 *******************************************

 A Simple HTTP client